adit26data/AWS-CCP-Revision-Notes/Module-3: AWS Infrastructure and core services.md

     g.
 AWS TRANSIT GATEWAY: service that connects VPCs to on premises network using a primary managed gateway

-5.**SECURITY SERVICES**
+5. **SECURITY SERVICES**

     a.
 AWS IAM: service that helps in access control to various AWS services from various accounts

     b.
 AWS Organisations: Helps in implementing similiar IAM policies to all the user accounts under a primary account and also helps in consolidated billing

     c.
 AWS Cognito: Add user authentication and authorization to web and mobile apps

     d.
 AWS Artifact: provides on demand AWS security and compliance reports and online agreements

     e.
 AWS KEY MANAGEMENT SYSEM OF AWS KMS: responsible for creation, management and security of encryption keys

     f.
 AWS Shield: safeguards AWS environment from DDOS attacks

 6. **AWS COST MANAGEMENT SERVICES**